 Meditation teaches us to read with the heart being fully present with God.
 It is one simple way to let God’s Word seep into the fiber of our souls.
 As our thinking is transformed by God’s word, truth becomes life as we choose to live God’s way.

-Through meditation we learn that the words Christ speaks to us “are full of the Spirit and life” (John 6:33).
+Through meditation we learn that the words Christ speaks to us “are full of the Spirit and life” (John 6:63).

+Truly, you don’t have to be a spiritual guru or and religious expert to dig deeper into God’s Word.
 How do we get hold of this idea of meditation?
 Will it involve convoluted body positions or ummm…. strange sounds?books have been written on the subject, but for today, let’s keep it simple.

 Meditation lights the candle of our hearts.
 We make our hearts ready for the light of understanding to transform dark corners of unbelief, resistance, or confusion.
 The Holy Spirit creates light in every place we make ourselves available to receive.
 Holy fire brings clarity of inspiration, power to move and believe and grow and change.

 Meditation walks through the doorway to enter deeper into Christ.
 Meditation opens the door to understanding and obedience takes us all the way in.
 “Behold, I stand at the door and knock; if anyone hears My voice and opens the door, I will come in to him and will dine with him, and he with Me” (Revelation 3:20.)

 Meditation rocks in a chair by the fire.
 Sink into a verse like a comfortable chair and let the meaning of the words rock back and forth in the rhythm of holy listening.
 Prayerfully read the verse several times, emphasizing different words or phrases each time.

 Meditation ponders truth like following a garden path, stepping over stones one by one.
 The path curves deeper into the delights of the garden.
 Meditating on the paths of truth, follow the Holy Spirit who leads the way to discovery and freedom.

 Meditation treasures truth like a scrapbook stores cherished memories: take time to collect truths and experiences that God has worked in your life.
 Paste them in your heart or even in the pages of a book, set aside as special and significant, pictures of God’s truth and grace in your life.

 Meditation soaks truth like a sponge, absorbing living water for the soul.
 Saturated and full, we are soaked through with God’s words.

 Meditation writes truth on the tablet of our lives.
 Journal connections and observations.
 Pressing pen to page, ask questions and stop to think and listen.
 Journaling meditation stands on the watchtower, ready and waiting to see what God will say.

 As God’s presence soaks into our lives, holiness will move through the small things, the choices and responses we make in the moment.
 Added together, holy moments change lives and steer destinies in God’s direction.
 But it all comes down letting God’s Word seep into our soul as we learn to live present with God.